RaceFPV/StarForgeOS/board/README.md

 ## 📦 3D Printed Case

 A 3D printable case for the Tracer board is available: [Tracer 1.4 case.stl](Tracer%201.4%20case.stl).
 Assembly requires 5 M1.2 screws.

+# DIY version

+Tracer-DIY is available if you already have rx5808 boards, or wish to use the older modules as part of your build.